 - The deadline for submitting information for pending OIC agreements moves to July 15, 2020.

-- If the IRS is garnishment your wages for tax debts, you can pause garnishment until July, but you need to tell your employer.
+- If the IRS is garnishment your wages for taxes owed, you can pause garnishment until July, but you need to tell your employer.
 The IRS has also suspended most automatic levies and liens.

 - Even if you owe over $53,000, the IRS won’t tell the State Department to revoke your passport — use this extra time to set up a payment plan.

-The IRS plans to suspend a lot of collection activity, but if you are seriously delinquent and/or if your debt is nearing the statute of limitations, the agency may continue to pursue your debt.
+The IRS plans to suspend a lot of collection activity, but if you are seriously delinquent and/or if your liability is nearing the statute of limitations, the agency may continue to pursue your liability.
 Taxpayers in this situation should take action now.

-This initiative provides some relief for people who are struggling economically due to the coronavirus, and if you owe a tax debt, these measures help buy you extra time.
+This initiative provides some relief for people who are struggling economically due to the coronavirus, and if you owe a taxes owed, these measures help buy you extra time.
 Keep reading for a breakdown of the details.

 Payments for Installment Agreements Suspended

-If you’re making installment payments on a tax debt, you don’t have to make any payments between April 1 and July 15, 2020.
-Interest will still accrue on your debt, but you don’t have to worry about late fees or losing your arrangement.
+If you’re making installment payments on a taxes owed, you don’t have to make any payments between April 1 and July 15, 2020.
+Interest will still accrue on your liability, but you don’t have to worry about late fees or losing your arrangement.

 Note that the IRS will not automatically stop direct debits.
 If you have automatic payments set up through your bank, you need to contact your bank to stop those drafts.